rsslcs/Geolosys/docs/CraftTweaker.md

 - int `yMax`
 - int `size`
 - int `chance`: Higher means more likely; this is relative to how many ores you have.
 For example, having only a total of chance=20 (for all ores), then a chance of 4 here would result in a 4 out of 20 chance.
+- float `density`: Ranges from `0.0` to `1.0`, where a density of `1.0` represents a pluton whose spheroid generation is completely solid with the block(s) defined in `blocks`.
+A density of `0.5` would represent a pluton of the same shape and size as `1.0`, but consisting of half as many ore blocks, which would still remain the original blocks.
 - int\[ \] `dimBlacklist`: Array of dimension ID's the ore is NOT allowed in
 - <blockstate\>\[ \] `blocksValidForReplacement` (**optional**): Blocks this deposit can replace while generating